Judging the 2025 Grammy's Best Album Cover Nominees, and What They Can Teach Us About Album Cover Design

 Moisturizer — Wet Leg

 This cover leans hard into shock.
-Exaggerated expressions.
-Long nails.
-A deliberately grotesque tone.
-The band has said they wanted it to feel unsettling — and they accomplished that.
+Exaggerated expressions, long nails, and a deliberately grotesque tone.
+The band has said they wanted it to feel unsettling—and they accomplished that.

 But here’s something I’ve learned in album cover design: Shock grabs attention.
 It doesn’t automatically build longevity.
 There’s a fine line between bold and alienating.
 When album artwork leans too heavily into provocation without deeper conceptual grounding, it can feel temporary rather than timeless.

-Some fans will love it.
-Others won’t.
-And that’s the risk you take when your design strategy is built around discomfort.
+Some fans will love it, while others won’t.
+That’s the risk you take when your design strategy is built around discomfort.

 What Stood Out